eduardoalthaus/hddtest/README.md

 HDD with any defect, "bad sectors" or any physical damage, will leave the user's computer much slower than usual, sometimes causing even crashes or random errors where the user will think that only need to format to get back to good.
 What a big mistake, HDD problem is only solved by replacing it.

-Use this utility to check the condition of your HDD, any result that is not equal to 100%, be aware that you need to replace your disk.
+Use this utility to check the condition of your HDD, any result that is not equal to 100%, be aware that you need to replace your disk ASAP.

 **Install GIT**
 `sudo apt install git`